Published on: 25 May 2014 | Last updated: 6 January 2020

 As well as the Palazzo Ducale, Sabbioneta is known for the Teatro all’Antica by the architect Vincenzo Scamozzi.
 Scamozzi was the pupil of, and assistant to, Andrea Palladio: overseeing the completion of some of Palladio’s greatest works.

 Take a few minutes to visit Sabbioneta’s synagogue - a gem tucked away on the upper floor a building in the corner of the main square (virtual visit and more information).
 Download a pdf brochure about the synagogue and Sabbioneta’s Jewish community from moked.it.

-Sabbioneta, in fact, has a singular – but often little known – history: built in the 1500, according to the Rinascimental principles of “città ideale” (i.e. ideal city), it had been home to one of the most flourishing and best integrated Jewish communities.
-The Jews, in fact, were always allowed to live and work freely in the city, where there was no ghetto.
+Sabbioneta, in fact, has a singular – but often little known – history: built in the 1500s, according to the renaissance principles of the città ideale (i.e. ideal city), it had been home to one of the most flourishing and best-integrated Jewish communities.
+In contrast to many other Italian cities, Jews weren’t forced to live in a ghetto and were always able to live and work freely throughout the city.

 Places to stay

-Campsites and hostels: there’s a campsite near Mantova ( details ) and a hostel.
-The Sabbioneta tourist information website has a useful list of hotels and other accommodation.
+The Sabbioneta tourist information website (turismosabbioneta.org) has a useful list of hotels and other accommodation.

 Cycling-related websites and resources

 There’s a very helpful website promoting a cycle route between the Lago di Garda and the Adriatic: Dal Garda all’Adriatico (it/en/de).
 There’s a very useful guide available from tourist information offices in the Ferrara and Mantova areas.
 It’s also available as a pdf - download link for the English-language version .